Innovation for Healthcare Inequalities Programme (InHIP)

 Bedfordshire, Luton, and Milton Keynes

 The project emphasises clinician education, patient engagement and comprehensive monitoring to enhance care delivery.
-Using NICE guidance TA929 and TA902, the goal is to identify all patients with a confirmed HFpEF diagnosis and optimise their treatment using oral antidiabetic medications, Dapagliflozin or Empagliflozin, to ensure better health outcomes for these vulnerable groups.
+Using NICE guidance TA929 and TA902, the goal was to identify all patients with a confirmed HFpEF diagnosis and optimise their treatment using oral antidiabetic medications, Dapagliflozin or Empagliflozin, to ensure better health outcomes for these vulnerable groups.

 Respiratory Disease management